f1rehead/SlideshowSE/readme.md

 7. Default slideshow settings can be edited here.
 Slideshows that are newly created, will start out with these options.

-8. Custom styles can be added and customized here.
+8. Custom styles can be added and modified here.
 Custom styles can be used to style one or more slideshows to your own personal taste.

 ## Changelog

+### 2.5.5
+* Tested to Wordpress 5.7
+* Edits to ReadMe

 ### 2.5.4
 * Update jQuery load() usage